MathClubISIB/mathclubisib.github.io/content/seminars/what_is.md

 ## WI04: What Is Cohomlogy?

 - **Speaker:** Trishan Mondal (B. Math, 2024)
 - **Abstract:** In this talk we will briefly introduce the (ordinary)cohomology theory, Eilenberg-steenrod axioms.
-Then we will look into the cohomology ring of a topological spaces and it's application in Hopf-algebra, $H$-spaces, how cohomology operations motivates a construction of loop spaces which gives us EHP sequence.
+Then we will look into the cohomology ring of a topological spaces and it's application in Hopf-algebra, \\(H\\)-spaces, how cohomology operations motivates a construction of loop spaces which gives us EHP sequence.
 Then we will try to look at Serre finiteness conditions via cohomology operations.
 - **Video:** [TBU]
 - **Date and Time:** Sunday, 17th March 2024, 11:30am-12:30pm
 - **Venue:** 2nd Floor Auditorium, Academic Building